30 Days of Drug and Alcohol Treatment:

 One thing that contributes to the use of drugs is lack of parental supervision at home.
 When parental monitoring in the household is low then a young adult has a greater change to experiment with substances and become addicted.
 One way to avoid risk factors in young people experimenting with different drugs is a strong parent-child bond.
 If they do develop a problem and need help, then you should motivate and empower them to go to treatment and show them the positive side of rehabilitation.

-You, as a parent, must make changes themselves such as not helping them financially, or giving them a place to live or stay if they don’t get the treatment you want them to.
+You, as a parent, must make changes yourself such as not helping them financially, or giving them a place to live or stay if they don’t get the treatment you want them to.
 Although you might want to hold their hand throughout their rehabilitation process to ease their discomfort, you need to learn that it will not help them in the end.

 - Your son or daughter might seem overconfident after making it through detox, but don’t let this fool you and allow for them to stop the treatment before rehab because he or she still has a high chance of relapsing if he or she still hasn’t learned strategies of coping with stress or learn why he or she started using in the beginning.